return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

 Hardware Description
 --------------------

-The hardware descriptor (struct ``snd_pcm_hardware``) contains the definitions of the fundamental hardware configuration.
+The hardware descriptor (struct :c:type:`struct snd_pcm_hardware`)
+contains the definitions of the fundamental hardware configuration.
 Above all, you'll need to define this in
 :ref:`the open callback <pcm-interface-operators-open-callback>`.
 Note that the runtime instance holds the copy of the descriptor, not the pointer to the existing descriptor.
 That is, in the open callback, you